ArnoCan/ssh-utils/README.md

 * RELEASE: >         - Production: Stable and compatible continued development.

-**Current Release: 00.01.006 - Alpha:**
+**Current Release: 00.01.007 - Alpha:**

-* Did some transformation for public quality.

-* Documentation enhancements.

-* Introduction of LABELS and NAMES as aliasses.

-* Added the helpers: ssh-pk-asn1.sh and ssh-pk-type.sh
+* Added the distinction for private and public keys of RSA, DSA, and ECDSA.

 Current test status: